TritonDataCenter/s3-manta-bridge/README.md

 # S3 Manta Bridge

 This project allows you to use the S3 API to perform operations against a Manta object store.
-It is a purely open source community maintained project.
+It is a purely open source community maintained project and not officially supported by Joyent.

 The S3 Manta Bridge doesn't attempt to emulate all of the functionality of S3.
 Rather, it emulates a subset of functionality that is sufficient for migrating